JimLynchCodes/Triplex-Testing-Guidebook/README.md

 ---
-<div name="The Triforce in Practice"></div>
+<div name="The Triplex in Practice"></div>
-## Part 3: The Triforce in Practice
+## Part 3: The Triplex in Practice
-This section provides some advice for using the Triforce in Practice.
+This section provides some advice for using the Triplex in Practice.

 <div name="Where Do I Put My Files"></div>
 ### Where Do I Put My Files?